AdamRaichu/vscode-zip-viewer/README.md

 You open a file called `smile.svg.svgz`.
 The extension decompresses it, and creates a file called `smile<unzippedSuffix>.svg`.

+You can disable this editor by setting `zipViewer.gzipEditorEnabled` to false.

 ### Supported File Types (gzip)

 - `.gz`